How has the pandemic affected mental health? | DW | 26.07.2021

 Deutsche Welle: Some people with depression turned to social media as a tool to self medicate when therapy was not available.
 Do you think that's a good alternative?

 Elise Paul: It certainly depends on what people are using social media for.
-If they are using it to disclose difficulties and seek support that can be a positive thing, but if they're using it to avoid coping with their difficulties then that could be a negative thing.
+If they are using it to disclose difficulties and seek support, it can be a positive thing, but if they're using it to avoid coping with their difficulties then it could be a negative thing.

-We've also found that excessive looking for news, scrolling for news on COVID was related to declines in mental health, so it really does depend on how you're using social media.
+We've also found that excessive looking for news and scrolling for news on COVID was related to declines in mental health, so it really does depend on how you're using social media.

 How well are therapists actually prepared for dealing with the additional problems that their patients are experiencing now because of the pandemic?

-I hope that this will be an opportunity for governments, policy makers, and even [people] in the general population, to pay more attention to mental health and to direct more resources into that direction.
+I hope that this will be an opportunity for governments, policymakers and even the general population to pay more attention to mental health and to direct more resources into that direction.

-I think that it's important to consider how those mood swings and how irritability is affecting one's life.
+I think that it's important to consider how mood swings and irritability are affecting one's life.
 If it is making it really difficult to carry out your activities, things that you need to do, if it's impacting your work, your parenting, your relationships, then it is important to seek help.

 Whether or not you feel you meet some clinical threshold, I think it's important to consider how it is impacting one's life.

-How can you differentiate, also as an outsider, and say: "Okay this person now is really in danger, they're not just having a day off but actually being ill"?
+How can you differentiate, also as an outsider, and say: "Okay this person now is really in danger, they're not just having a day off but are actually ill"?

-Wel excessive days off from work are certainly one sign.
-Another that friends or family could notice is avoidance behaviours.
-So some people tend to withdraw and have some of the classic symptoms of depression that we typically think of, such as sleeping too much, reduced energy, slow moving.
+Excessive days off from work are certainly one sign.
+Another sign that friends or family might notice is avoidance behaviours.
+Some people tend to withdraw and show some of the classic symptoms of depression, such as sleeping too much, reduced energy, lethargy.

-Other people can have things like irritability, lashing out, a lot of anger.
+Other people can be irritable, lash out, show a lot of anger.
 So it is important to acknowledge that it can look different in different people.

-You mentioned that awareness of mental illness has risen now.
+You mentioned that there is greater awareness of mental illness these days.
 Could that actually be an upside to the pandemic?

-So we've really had the opportunity to think about, and as researchers to study, what is it about our daily lives that is necessary to maintain mental health, whether or not we've slipped into depression, but just on a daily basis.
+So we've really had the opportunity to think about, and as researchers, to study what is it about our daily lives that is necessary to maintain mental health, regardless of whether or not we've slipped into depression, but just on a daily basis.

 How do you cope with the pressure of the pandemic?

-I try to do things every day that keep my body and mind able to cope best I can.
+As best I can, I try to do things every day that keep my body and mind able to cope.
 I drink lots of water, I try to go to bed every night at the same time and wake up at the same time, I eat healthily.
 I watch my caffeine and alcohol intake.
 I exercise every day and I also meditate every day.

 I have meditation apps on my phone, even if it's just five minutes in the morning, it really helps me to internalize a calm, soothing voice.